astrapi69/jaulp-wicket/README.md

 ## Run Examples

+Example projects are moved to the [wicket-examples](https://github.com/astrapi69/wicket-examples) project.

 You can run the every example project by doing following steps.
 For instance if you want to start the examples for the project jaulp.wicket.components you do this: